cnr-ibba/BIOINFO-guidelines/docs/nextflow/customize.rst

   You could also create a new pipeline using the ``nf-core`` template::

-    nf-core create
+    nf-core pipelines create

-  This template is required if you want to submit your pipeline to the ``nf-core`` community.
+  This utility command will configure a pipeline to be submitted to the ``nf-core`` community or let you to customize all the options to include in a pipeline that can be kept private or stand-alone (not to be submitted to the community).
-  Please see the `join the community <https://nf-co.re/developers/adding_pipelines#join-the-community>`__ section and get in contact with the developers before starting coding with your pipeline
+  Please see the `join the community <https://nf-co.re/docs/tutorials/adding_a_pipeline/overview#join-the-community>`__ section and get in contact with the developers if you plan to contribute to the community.

 .. _browse-modules-list: